-On this occasion I have added pieces of candied orange to the dough, which I have also used to decorate the brioche, but it is totally optional, if you do not like it, you can remove it, since what gives the brioche the orange flavor, It is the juice and zest that we add to the dough.
+On this occasion I have added pieces of candied orange to the dough, which I have also used to decorate the brioche, but it is totally optional, if you don't like it, you can remove it, since what gives the brioche the orange flavor, It is the juice and zest that we add to the dough.

 Let's go for the recipe!!

-Kugelhopf Bundt Nordic Ware mold and porcelain plate Caractère Revol
+Kugelhopf Bundt Nordic Ware mold and Caractère Revol porcelain plate

 Ingredients